-Public Relations We continued our public relations initiative in collaboration with Allison + Partners to re-invigorate how the story of Pioneer Square is told to the broader community resulting in coverage in the Seattle Magazine, Seattle Times, Puget Sound Business Journal, and Daily Journal of Commerce.
+Public Relations We continued our public relations initiative to re-invigorate how the story of Pioneer Square is told to the broader community.
+As a result, Pioneer Square was positively featured in Crosscut, Axios Seattle, and Seattle Mag.

-To view the BIA 2022 Work Plan and Budget, visit the following link: bit.ly/BIA2022
+To view the BIA 2023 Work Plan and Budget, click here for the Work Plan and here for the Budget.